LetsStartLooping/MQTT/MQTT in Python.md

 client = mqtt.Client("Test-MQTT")
 ```

-3. Connect the client to the MQTT Broker
+3. Connect the client to the MQTT Broker, MQTT broker is the name of the broker or the IP address of the MQTT broker device.
+This could running at your local Raspberry Pi or MQTT broker running on AWS

 ```python
 client.connect(mqtt_broker)